Documentation

 Instances For

-Tactic solving goals of the form 0 ≤ x, 0 < x and x ≠ 0.
-The tactic works recursively according to the syntax of the expression x, if the atoms composing the expression all have numeric lower bounds which can be proved positive/nonnegative/nonzero by norm_num.
+positivity solves goals of the form 0 ≤ x, 0 < x and x ≠ 0.
+The tactic works recursively according to the syntax of the expression x, by attempting to prove subexpressions are positive/nonnegative/nonzero and combining this into a final proof.
 This tactic either closes the goal or fails.

 Examples: